mamonu/ps3gamesscraping/README.md

-# ps3gamesscraping
+# PS3 ebay games price scraping

-automatic scraping of the best ps3 games ebay prices
+### automatic scraping of prices from ebay for the best^ ps3 games at good prices

+best = based on data from the reviews of EDGE magazine / a quite strict games magazine.